-|This anchor, weighing approximately 3,000 pounds, was snagged in Bete Gris by the "John G. Munson" operated by the U.S. Steel Company.
-It became entangled in the Munson's anchor line in October, 1983.
-The anchor, along with about 250 feet of . . . — — Map (db m226591) HM
+This 3,000 pound anchor was snagged in Bete Gris by the "John G. Munson* of the U.S. Steel Company in October 1983.
+It was entangled in the "Munson's" anchor along with about 250 feet of . . . — — Map (db m226591) HM

 Lake Superior was discovered in 1629 by the French explorer Brule.
 Largest expanse of fresh water in the world.
 The water of Lake Superior is chemically pure.
 Area 31,800 sq. miles; 1500 miles of coast; greatest length, 350 miles; greatest breadth, . . . — — Map (db m152798) HM

 A U.S. Life Saving Service Station was established directly across the harbor entrance from this Light Station in 1912.
 The well trained, locally recruited crew accomplished many heroic rescues on stormy Lake Superior complementing the light and fog . . . — — Map (db m153056) HM

 The Eagle Harbor General Store was established by John, Michael and Martin Foley and Michael Smith in 1861, the year Lincoln became President.
 Martin Foley eventually became shopkeeper in another Foley general store in Red Jacket (Calumet) and . . . — — Map (db m152796) HM

-|The "common anchor" of the Great Lakes.
-This style of anchor was used from the time of earliest lake navigation until 1890.
-The wooden stock is split to receive the shank, then bolted to close and secure.
-This anchor was discovered about two miles . . . — — Map (db m152876) HM|
+This was the "common anchor" of the Great Lakes.
+It was used from the beginning of lake navigation until around 1890.
+The wooden stock is split to receive the shank, and then bolted closed and secured.